 $3,040,000 Verdict in Gary, IN

-Attorney Jeff Shaw was able to locate the original contract between the casino and the plow company which showed the company had been called to the scene, but had not been called back by the casino after snow had continued to accumulate after the plows had left earlier that same night.
+Attorney Jeff JJ Shaw was able to locate the original contract between the casino and the plow company which showed the company had been called to the scene, but had not been called back by the casino after ice had continued to accumulate after the plows had left earlier that same night.

 Eventually, the casino fired the worker for being unable to perform his duties.

 The jury found for the worker and awarded $4,000,000 (reduced to $3.04M for comparative fault) in damages.